orion-productions/A_Proto0/README.md

 6. **Record Audio**: Use the recording section to record meetings
 7. **Scratchpad**: Write notes in the bottom-left section
 8. **Settings**: Click the settings icon to configure models and API keys

+## Model status, device, and memory

+- The header shows readiness like: `ollama model llama3.2:3b is ready.
+GPU - 6.77GB VRAM`
+- GPU/CPU is inferred from Ollama `/api/ps`; NPU is not exposed by the API (GPU shown when VRAM/gpu layers are present).
+- Memory shown is runtime VRAM if on GPU, otherwise RAM; if unavailable, falls back to the model file size.
+- API endpoints:
+  - `GET /api/llm/status` → version + running models with `device`, `memoryType`, `sizeGB`
+  - `POST /api/llm/warmup` → warm a model: `{ "model": "llama3.2:3b" }`
+  - `POST /api/llm/stop` → unload a model: `{ "model": "llama3.2:3b" }` (useful to force reload onto GPU)

 ## Architecture